eleweek/inside_python_dict/README.md

 # Inside Python Dict - an explorable explanation

-This repository contains the code for an explorable explanation of python dicts.
+This repository contains the code for ["Inside Python Dict"](https://just-taking-a-ride.com/inside_python_dict/), a explorable explanation of python dicts.

 ## Code